 I remember my wife and I enjoying the skylines, the coconut water and the engaging company of the chef and captain of the boat.
 It was all so relaxing and we felt as if time had slowed down.
 We were living in the moment.

 A holiday in Kerala will fill you with memories.
 Witness pristine backwaters with comfortable houseboats, lush green hill stations, waterfalls, and plantations of tea and spice.
 Indulge in an ayurvedic massage or taste exotic cuisines.
 Book a Kerela holiday on TravelTriangle.
 Best prices guaranteed.

 Day 2: Thekkady – Beginning of good times

-Suggested Read: 15 Gorgeous Waterfalls In Kerala That Will Enthrall You In 2022!
+Suggested Read: 15 Gorgeous Waterfalls In Kerala That Will Enthrall You